admobi/easy-metrics/README.md

 }()
 ```

 And then go to `http://localhost:9911/easy-metrics`.
 You'll see the list of registries.
-Chose one you should see something like that:
+Chose one and you should see something like that:
 <img src="demo/democharts.png" />

 # Contribution
 Contributions are welcome.
-Fell free to create issue or better PR)
+Feel free to create issue or better PR :)

 # License
 MIT License